dglynn/deploy-to-aks/README.md

      - `helm install todo todo`
 1. Once the apps have been installed, you can now copy the public ip from the earlier terraform apply and open your favourite browser and you should land at the apps homepage

-### Kubectl and k9s to check the appos after installation
+### Kubectl and k9s to check the pods after installation

 You can check some information about the cluster after its built

-1. `kubectl get nodes` will show the nodepool
+1. `kubectl get nodes` will show the cluster nodes
-1. `kubectl get pods` will show the running pods
+1. `kubectl get pods` will show the running pods in the `default` namespace
-1. `kubectl get ingress` will show the todo app ingress
+1. `kubectl get ingress` will show the todo app ingress in the `default` namespace
 1. `kubectl get --watch pods` can be run to see the pods come up during the helm installations
-1. `kubectl logs -f todo-uuid_here_of_pod` will show ifd the app started and connected to the db
+1. `kubectl logs -f todo-uuid_here_of_pod` will show the logs for the todo app and it should report started and it connected to the db
-1. To trigger a scale up and out of the app you can use tools like these:
-   - https://loader.io/
-   - https://gatling.io/
 1. The cluster is setup with a minimum of 3 nodes in the default nodepool scaling up to a maximum of 5 nodes.
 The app itself has scale out settings in the helm [values.yaml](helm/todo/values.yaml) file.
 The cluster is set to scale the nodes back down once the utilisation drops to 30%.
 This can be seen from the AKS resource config in the [aks module](aks-cluster/aks/main.tf)
+1. To trigger a scale up and out of the app you can use tools like these:
+   - https://loader.io/
+   - https://gatling.io/